Kings Weston House: Stables and Kitchen gardens

 The complex of stables and kitchen gardens at Kings Weston were devised by Edward Southwell III who was already making plans whilst on the Grand Tour between 1759 and 1762.
 Robert Mylne was studying in Rome when Southwell visited and the pair may well have met there prior to Mylne's engagement on the detailed designs for the stable buildings in 1763.
 The Stables are noted in Mylne's diaries, now held in the Library of the RIBA, as having been begun in 1763.
 The whole of the extensive matrix of kitchen gardens, stables, accommodation pavilions and a large square pond are executed to a single unified design.
 The stables are located on the north side of Napier Miles Road and a large glasshouse and yards were laid out either side of them.
 An ice house was added later.

 To the south of the road a series of enclosed walled gardens were laid out surrounding a square pond that replaced an earlier horse pond.
 The pond was partially ornamental, but served a variety of practical uses including the keeping of fish, provision of a constant water supply to the gardens and ice in the winter, and the washing of horses and carriages by means of access ramps to water level.

 In 1938 the House in the Garden was built at the centre of the walled gardens for the widowed Sybil Miles (née Gonne) when Kings Weston House and much of the estate were sold.
 The house and walled gardens south of the road are now part of Kingsweston Special School.
 After a protracted period of decay the stables were proposed for demolition in 1958.
 After a local campaign they were saved and Bristol Constabulary rebuilt them to create a police station which opened in 1960.

 In 1954 the medieval Bewys Cross was moved from its location north of Napier Miles Road to a new position beside the pond.
 The cross is thought to have been brought to the Kings Weston estate from its original location close to the mouth of the Avon in the nineteenth century.

 The stables and pavilions are an early example of neo-classical architecture and are particularly important in the context of the city of Bristol.
-The walled gardens and pavilions, and the ice house are on the Heritage at Risk Register whilst the stables have planning permission for conversion to houses.
+The walled gardens and pavilions, and the ice house are on the Heritage at Risk Register whilst the stables have been converted to houses.

 Shirehampton Lodge

-There are five of the original six lodges remaining at the entrance points onto the Kings Weston Estate; Henbury Lodge, Park Lodge, Home Lodge, Wood Lodge, and Shirehampton Lodge.
+There are five of the original six lodges remaining at the entrance points onto the Kings Weston Estate: Henbury Lodge, Park Lodge, Home Lodge, Wood Lodge, and Shirehampton Lodge.
 Penpole Lodge was demolished in 1952.
 All the remaining lodges are Grade II listed.